Thomas Malory was a fifteenth century poet best known for “L’ Morte D’Arthur”

 1441: He had by now become a Knight.

 1443: Charged with wounding and imprisoning Thomas Smith and stealing his goods but the charge was later dropped.

-1445: Elected Member of Parliament (MP) for Warwickshire.
+1445: He was elected Member of Parliament (MP) for Warwickshire.

 1450: In January Malory and 26 other men laid an ambush for the Duke of Buckingham in the Abbot of Combe’s woods near Newbold Revel.
 In May he allegedly raped Joan Smith at Coventry but the charge was brought by her husband not Joan herself.
 He is said to repeat the crime in August and steals £40 worth of goods from her husband.